Rush Creek, Novato, CA Neighborhood Guide & Market Insights

 Rush Creek is further north than most Marin commuter neighborhoods — about 17 miles north of the Golden Gate Bridge.
 Realistic drive times: SF Financial District 35–45 min off-peak, 55–75 min peak; Larkspur Ferry ~20 min; Santa Rosa ~30 min; Sonoma town square ~20 min; Napa 35–40 min.
 Nearest SMART Train station is Novato Hamilton, about 10 minutes south.

-13) Can I actually buy in Rush Creek if nothing is currently listed?
+Can I actually buy in Rush Creek if almost nothing is listed?

 Often yes — but not through a standard MLS search.
-Because roughly 1 in 3 sales close off-market and owner tenure averages ~20 years, serious buyers need a local agent who is actively in conversation with neighborhood owners and agents.
-Zillow alerts alone will miss a material share of Rush Creek opportunities.
+Because more than 1 in 3 sales close off-market and owner tenure averages ~20 years, serious buyers need a local agent who is actively in conversation with neighborhood owners and agents.
+Zillow alerts alone will miss a material share of Rush Creek opportunities — including the neighborhood's only sale last quarter.

 Rush Creek: 2026 Data Summary & Research Index